-1. In cases covered by Article 6, the parties may agree that the courts of the Member State whose law is applicable in accordance with Articles 22 or 26(1) or the courts of the

-- Member State under whose law the registered partnership was created shall have exclusive jurisdiction to rule on the property consequences of their registered partnership. - 2.
+- 1. In cases covered by Article 6, the parties may agree that the courts of the Member State whose law is applicable in accordance with Articles 22, 26 (1) (a) or (b) or the courts of the Member State of the celebration of the marriage shall have exclusive jurisdiction to rule on matters of their matrimonial property regime. - 2.
 The agreement shall be expressed in writing and dated and signed by the parties.
 Any communication by electronic means which provides a durable record of the agreement shall be deemed equivalent to writing.